Grilled Vegetables Marinade

 Pro Tip: Other types of produce you can grill with our vegetable marinade include eggplant, green and/or yellow bell peppers, portobello mushrooms, red onions, and white onions.
 Get creative!

-Simply set out a 1-2 cup measuring pitcher, measure all ingredients into the pitcher, and whisk until smooth.
+Guys, this is so easy!
+I simply set out a 1-2 cup measuring pitcher, measure all ingredients into the pitcher, and whisk until smooth.
 That’s it!
-Use this grilled vegetable marinade immediately, or cover and refrigerate for up to a week for later use.
+You can use this grilled vegetable marinade immediately, or cover and refrigerate for up to a week for later use.

-Find the full Veggie Marinade recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable from at the bottom of the post.
+Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable from at the bottom of the post.

 - If you prefer, you can use an Italian seasoning blend here!
-Alternatively, if you have fresh herbs on hand, such as parsley, thyme, or basil, add some for a herby touch.
+Alternatively, if you have fresh herbs on hand, such as parsley, thyme, or basil, add some for a herby boost.

 Or, for a completely vegetarian meal, make it with Spinach Artichoke Casserole, and our favorite Corn Succotash Recipe.